WylieYYYY/timezone-clock/README.md

 8. Detect the user group of web server (For Apache on Linux, it is `http` by default and found after `Group` keyword in `/etc/httpd/conf/httpd.conf`)
 9. Change owner to `[self username]:[web server group]` for all items in the repository directory and parent directories up to the one before root (For example, `wylie` in default Linux Apache environment with repository of path `/home/repos/timezone-clock`; `repos`, `timezone-clock` and everything in `timezone-clock` will have the owner of `wylie:http`)
 10. Change the permission of the repository directory and parent directories up to the one before root to `775 (drwxrwxr-x)`

-Server should be pointing to the parent directory and index.html Remove the following files before starting a public server:
-- .git
-- .gitignore
-- README.md
-- screenshot.png
-- screenshot-menu.png
-- setup.sh